George Boole: 20th-century development

 In 1921, the economist John Maynard Keynes published a book on probability theory, A Treatise of Probability.
 Keynes believed that Boole had made a fundamental error in his definition of independence which vitiated much of his analysis.
 In his book The Last Challenge Problem, David Miller provides a general method in accord with Boole's system and attempts to solve the problems recognised earlier by Keynes and others.
 Theodore Hailperin showed much earlier that Boole had used the correct mathematical definition of independence in his worked out problems.

 Boole's work and that of later logicians initially appeared to have no engineering uses.
 Claude Shannon attended a philosophy class at the University of Michigan which introduced him to Boole's studies.
 Shannon recognised that Boole's work could form the basis of mechanisms and processes in the real world and that it was therefore highly relevant.
 In 1937 Shannon went on to write a master's thesis, at the Massachusetts Institute of Technology, in which he showed how Boolean algebra could optimise the design of systems of electromechanical relays then used in telephone routing switches.
 He also proved that circuits with relays could solve Boolean algebra problems.
 Employing the properties of electrical switches to process logic is the basic concept that underlies all modern electronic digital computers.
-Victor Shestakov at Moscow State University (1907–1987) proposed a theory of electric switches based on Boolean logic even earlier than Claude Shannon in 1935 on the testimony of Soviet logicians and mathematicians Sofya Yanovskaya, Gaaze-Rapoport, Roland Dobrushin, Lupanov, Medvedev and Uspensky, though they presented their academic theses in the same year, 1938.
+Victor Shestakov at Moscow State University (1907–1987) proposed a theory of electric switches based on Boolean logic even earlier than Claude Shannon in 1935 on the testimony of Soviet logicians and mathematicians Sofya Yanovskaya, Gaaze-Rapoport, Roland Dobrushin, Lupanov, Medvedev and Uspensky.
 But the first publication of Shestakov's result took place only in 1941 (in Russian).
 Hence, Boolean algebra became the foundation of practical digital circuit design; and Boole, via Shannon and Shestakov, provided the theoretical grounding for the Information Age.